benjaminpatrickevans/ConvGP/README.md

 # ConvGP

+**THIS WHOLE PROEJCT IS IN HEAVY DEVELOPMENT.
+CODE IS UNFINISHED AND UNPOLISHED.**

 This was my project as part of the requirements for my Honours degree in Computer Science at Victoria University of Wellington.
 A novel method for Binary image classification.

 ## How to use?